g-pechorin/pure-gen/fud14.pure-gen.sbt/INSTALL.md

-> I have only tested this on Windows, so, there are likely parts of it that will fail with a simple error message on Linux/macOS.
+> I have only tested this on Windows, so, there are likely parts of it that will fail on Linux/macOS.
-> If you're interested in those platforms - let me know!
-(Maybe by opening a ticket?)
 >

-This document describes installing the system, but, relies on a functioning "demo" that may only be available int he default/master branch.
-The demo can be reconstructed by [following the tutorial](TUTORIAL.md).
+> File a ticket!
+>

+You will need a physical microphone (compatible with the Java Media Framework ... which all seem to be) and a few software packages to run this.
+Once those are set up, you can run the demonstration agent and get started "hacking on it" as folks say.

 # Short Version (REALLY try this first)